Hilary Teage

-Hilary Teague (1802 – May 21, 1853), sometimes written as Hilary Teage, was a Liberian merchant, journalist, and politician in the early years of the West African nation of Liberia.
+Hilary Teage (1802 – May 21, 1853), sometimes written as Hilary Teague, was a Liberian merchant, journalist, and politician in the early years of the West African nation of Liberia.
 A native of the state of Virginia in the United States, he was known for his oratory skills and was prominent in early Liberian colonial politics.
 A leading advocate for Liberian independence from the American Colonization Society, he drafted the Liberian Declaration of Independence in 1847, serving as both a senator and the first Secretary of State for the new nation in the years that followed.